 The Township will track the foreclosure of affordable housing units through notices in the Times of Trenton and notifications to the Township Clerk's Office.
 The program administrator will notify the municipal attorney to take the appropriate action to preserve the Township's interest in the affordable unit, particularly to ensure that the Township is a party to legal proceedings.
 If the unit proceeds to Sheriff sale, the Township will take action to purchase the unit with affordable housing trust funds.
 Additional affordable housing trust funds will be used to rehabilitate the affordable unit and remedy any substandard conditions.
-Upon the completion of any work on the unit, the Township will sell the unit to an income qualified buyer with 30-year affordability controls.
+Upon the completion of any work on the unit, the Township will sell the unit to an income qualified buyer with new 30-year affordability controls, beginning at the date of the expiration of the original affordability controls.